Artpicks/OSLP/README.md

 - UI could use some makeup, as its function over form with regards to monster menus
 - A built in manager and creator of drop tables/monsters (manual atm)
 - If an icon doesn't exist, the program will crash.
-I've ensured all traceable are available, but untraceable may become an issue in the future
+I've ensured all tradeable items are available, but untradeables may become an issue in the future

 USAGE: